KalinkaGit/vSyncR/README.md

 vSyncR (vSyncRevamped) is an improved and updated version with new features of vSync originally created by Vespura. vSyncR allows you to control and synchronize weather and time without any prerequisite.

-# v1.0.2 Update
+# v1.0.3 Update
-- Added turkish translation made by [thegambid](https://github.com/thegambid).
+- Added bresilian portuguese translation made by [Richards0nd](https://github.com/Richards0nd).
 Thanks to him!

 # Translation Credits
 **Portuguese**: [raphapt](https://github.com/raphapt)\